Alberto Paniz-Mondolfi

-Alberto E. Paniz-Mondolfi MD, MSc, PhD, FFTM RCPS (Glasg) (born April 12, 1976) is a Venezuelan pathologist, epidemiologist, and molecular medicine researcher.
+Alberto E. Paniz-Mondolfi (born April 12, 1976) is a Venezuelan pathologist, epidemiologist, and molecular medicine researcher.
 Currently he is a pathologist and assistant professor in New York City and is affiliated with multiple hospitals in the area, including Mount Sinai Morningside and Mount Sinai West Hospitals and Mount Sinai Hospital.
 Also, he is the Academic Director and Founder of The Venezuelan Science Incubator (incubadorave.org), a group focused on infectious diseases research and awareness based in Venezuela.

 History

 Paniz-Mondolfi was born in Caracas, Venezuela in 1976.
 His mother is a pediatrician and his father an architect.
 His grandfather, Edgardo Mondolfi Otero, a biologist and zoologist.
 Two of his uncles were physicians with special ambitions in the field of sciences and research.
 His childhood was shared between Caracas and Kenya.

 Paniz-Mondolfi has a master's degree in parasitology and tropical diseases; he did international fellowships in microbiology, molecular genetics, and skin disease.
 He also did a second medical residency in the United States in pathology.
 He isolated and described a new species of parasite that had infected a NY resident, and a new mycobacterium that sickened two people in Connecticut.
 He earned an MD and PhD and studied under Jacinto Convit the leprosy researcher.

 He was a pathologist at the IDB Biomedical Research Institute in Barquisimeto, Venezuela until 2019 when he fled to the United States.
 He is the founder of the Venezuelan Science Incubator, an independent health research organization.
 Paniz-Mondolfi is assistant professor of pathology, molecular and cell-based medicine at the Mount Sinai Icahn School of Medicine.
 He is also affiliated with the Yale Cancer Center.
 In 2020 he focused his research on the COVID-19 pandemic and the effects the virus had on minority children.

 His research findings have been published in several medical journals including: the European Society of Clinical Microbiology and Infectious Diseases, The American Association for the Advancement of Science, and The Lancet.